dreireyez/LabSeatworkDecorator/README.md

 ## Implementation Structure (Coffee Shop)
 **1. The Component Interface**<br>
-This defines the common operations for both the basic item and the decorators.
+This defines the common operations for both the basic item and the decorators.<br>
-Interface: Coffee
+Interface: Coffee<br>
 Operation: getDescription() (returns the ingredients) and getCost() (returns the price).

 **2. The Concrete Component**<br>
-This is the original, basic object that will be decorated.
+This is the original, basic object that will be decorated.<br>
-Class: BlackCoffee
+Class: BlackCoffee<br>
-Implementation:
+Implementation:<br>
-getDescription(): returns "Black Coffee" getCost(): returns  ₱ 100.00
+getDescription(): returns "Black Coffee"<br>
+getCost(): returns  ₱ 100.00

 **3. The Decorator Abstraction**<br>
-This ensures the decorator classes implement the Coffee interface and have a way to hold a reference to the Coffee object they are wrapping.
+This ensures the decorator classes implement the Coffee interface and have a way to hold a reference to the Coffee object they are wrapping.<br>
-Abstract Class/Interface: CoffeeDecorator (implements Coffee)
+Abstract Class/Interface: CoffeeDecorator (implements Coffee)<br>
 Implementation: Holds a private Coffee object and has a constructor/setter to wrap it.
 The methods will typically call the wrapped object's method before adding its own enhancement.

 **4. The Concrete Decorators**<br>